 In this paper, we present an expansion of a previous search~\cite{B2G-18-008} for heavy resonances (\PX) decaying to \hh.
-The previous study considered a smaller data set of proton-proton ($\Pp\Pp$) collisions and searched for a signal in which one Higgs boson decayed to a bottom quark pair ($\bbbar$) and the second decayed to a \PW boson pair that decays as $\PW\PW^* \to \Pell \Pgn \qqpr$.
+The previous study considered a smaller data set of proton-proton ($\Pp\Pp$) collisions and searched for a signal in which one Higgs boson decayed to a bottom quark pair ($\bbbar$) and the second decayed to a pair of \PW bosons, with one decaying leptonically and the other hadronically ($\PW\PW^* \to \Pell \Pgn \qqpr$).
 The data set analyzed in Ref.~\cite{B2G-18-008} corresponded to collisions at $\sqrt{s}=13\TeV$ recorded in 2016 with an integrated luminosity of 36\fbinv.
 In this new search, in addition to the $\hh \to \bbbar\Pell\PGn\qqpr$ decay channel from Ref.~\cite{B2G-18-008}, two other signal decay channels are included by considering dilepton decays of the Higgs boson that does not decay to $\bbbar$: the $\PH\to\wwlnulnu$ and the $\PH\to\tautaulnunulnunu$ decays.
 In all three cases, the \Pell denotes an electron or a muon; the analysis is also sensitive to leptonically decaying \PGt leptons in the $\bbbar \PW\PW^*$ decays.
 Events from $\bbbar\PGt\PGt$ comprise 30--35\% of the total expected dilepton signal yield.
 The analysis is optimized for the three $\PX\to\hh$ channels just mentioned, but signal events from $\hh\to\bbbar\PZ\PZ^*$ are also included in our acceptance and constitute 1--3\% of the total expected signal yield.